Martin Buber: Ich-Du

-Ich‑Du ("I‑Thou" or "I‑You") is a relationship that stresses the mutual, holistic existence of two beings.
+Ich‑Du ("I‑Thou" or "I‑You" – 'you' in a very personal, connected sense.
+'Du' in German means 'you', but is generally only used to a closely-connected person, such as a close relative) is a relationship that stresses the mutual, holistic existence of two beings.
 It is a concrete encounter, because these beings meet one another in their authentic existence, without any qualification or objectification of one another.
 Even imagination and ideas do not play a role in this relation.
 In an I–Thou encounter, infinity and universality are made actual (rather than being merely concepts).
 Buber stressed that an Ich‑Du relationship lacks any composition (e. g., structure) and communicates no content (e. g., information).
 Despite the fact that Ich‑Du cannot be proven to happen as an event (e. g., it cannot be measured), Buber stressed that it is real and perceivable.
 A variety of examples are used to illustrate Ich‑Du relationships in daily life—two lovers, an observer and a cat, the author and a tree, and two strangers on a train.
 Common English words used to describe the Ich‑Du relationship include encounter, meeting, dialogue, mutuality, and exchange.

 One key Ich‑Du relationship Buber identified was that which can exist between a human being and God.
 Buber argued that this is the only way in which it is possible to interact with God, and that an Ich‑Du relationship with anything or anyone connects in some way with the eternal relation to God.

 To create this I–Thou relationship with God, a person has to be open to the idea of such a relationship, but not actively pursue it.
 The pursuit of such a relation creates qualities associated with It‑ness, and so would prevent an I‑You relation, limiting it to I‑It.
 Buber claims that if we are open to the I–Thou, God eventually comes to us in response to our welcome.
 Also, because the God Buber describes is completely devoid of qualities, this I–Thou relationship lasts as long as the individual wills it.
 When the individual finally returns to the I‑It way of relating, this acts as a barrier to deeper relationship and community.